reinert/requestor/README.md

 ## Requesting Fluent API

 The Fluent API was designed to provide an enjoyable coding experience while requesting through a chainable interface.
-Here how it works:
+Here is how it works:
-1. Your client `Session` is the starting point when requesting.
+1. The client `Session` is the starting point when requesting.
-2. It exposes the `req( <uri> )` method that returns a `RequestInvoker`, which has request building and invoking capabilities.
+2. It exposes the `req(<uri>)` method that returns a `RequestInvoker`, which has request building and invoking capabilities.
-3. `RequestInvoker` implements the chainable `RequestBuilder` interface, which allows you to set the request options.
+3. `RequestInvoker` implements the chainable `RequestBuilder` interface, which allows us to set the request options.
-4. Also, `RequestInvoker` implements the `Invoker` interface, which allows you to send the request by calling one of the HTTP Methods.
+4. Further, `RequestInvoker` implements the `Invoker` interface, which allows us to send the request by calling one of the HTTP Methods.
-5. When invoking the request, you also need to specify the class type you expect as the response payload.
+5. When invoking the request, we also need to specify the class type we expect as the response payload.
-6. The request invoke methods return a `Promise<T>` according to the expected type you specified.
+6. The request invoking methods return a `Promise<T>` according to the expected type we specified.
-7. The `Promise<T>` interface enables callback chaining, so you can handle different results neatly.
+7. The `Promise<T>` interface enables callback chaining so that we can handle different results neatly.

 In summary, these are the three requesting steps:
 1. Build the request